 For favors, in addition to the individually wrapped cake pops for each child, I sourced some hats wholesale and I used Canva (again!) to find groovy logos and to make sure they were within the color scheme of the invitation.
 These were very well-received by our guests!
 I made sure I had some in kids’ size and most in adult size.
 I think they turned out adorable, and they’re favors people might actually use someday.
 I also put groovy sunglasses (found on Amazon in bulk) on the kids’ tables.
 I created a playlist of all 70’s music, and of course I made sure to set out my DIY Volkswagen Little Tikes Cozy Coupe as part of the decor!
 I slaved over this thing as a gift for Stevie (which Indie has since claimed) and I think it turned out really cute!
 One of these days, I’ll do a blog post outlining how I did it.
 But after this beast of a post….
 I might need a break!
 Ha!

-I decided to save some of my favorite parts for last – the vendors who tie it all together…. the party would have looked literally empty without them – huge shoutouts to Hope of Hopeless Romantics Floral, and Cathy of Cherry Bomb Balloons!
-These are vendors that I continue to hire time and time again because they go above and beyond to make sure that all of my events hit the nail on the head!
+I decided to save some of my favorite parts for last – flowers and balloons!!! …. the party would have looked literally empty without them – huge shoutout to Hope of Hopeless Romantics Floral, she is a vendor that I continue to hire time and time again because she goes above and beyond to make sure that all of my events hit the nail on the head!
 Hope is an extremely talented florist who has recently branched off from a partnership to establish her own solo business!
 She used lots of daisies and rattan accents to ensure that each centerpiece matched our vibe.
-Cathy created the most beautiful, vibrant, boho, larger-than-life balloon garlands for beneath our tent, on our swingset, and on the bounce house.
+A local ballon vendor creates the most beautiful, vibrant, boho, larger-than-life balloon garlands for beneath our tent, on our swingset, and on the bounce house.
 They are easily the focal point in every photo, and I cannot stress enough that without these elements, the party would have not looked the same.
-Both women owned, local NJ vendors that deserve ALL the business!!!
+My florist is a local, women owned NJ vendor and she deserves ALL the business!!!

 Phew……..
 I think that’s it???
 Of course there are little details like confetti, cake toppers, highchair garland, easels, cake stands, etc… All of which seem small but help to tie everything together – but any of the major aspects of this party have totally been covered in one of the many paragraphs above.
 I want to end by saying that we feel so lucky to be able to host an event like this on our own property, and more importantly, we feel blessed to have such wonderful family and friends who came out to show their love and support for our sweet Stevie Sage!
 She had a blast at her party, and I had a blast creating these memories for us!
 If you’ve been thinking about going “all-out” for a party but you feel overwhelmed, this is your sign to just go for it!
 It was worth every minute that I put into planning, and I seriously had the best time.
 I want to do it all over again!!
 Happy scrolling – and if you made it this far, thank you for reading along!
 Don’t forget you can follow along with us on Instagram, where you’ll find more of our day-to-day!